Reactions to the 2019–2020 Hong Kong protests: Camp supporting protests

-The pro-democratic parties played a supporting role in the protests, and have opposed the amendment of the bill and have criticised the Police Force for the alleged misconduct.
+The pro-democratic parties played a supporting role in the protests, and have opposed the amendment of the bill, criticising the Police Force for its alleged misconduct.
 Many lawmakers, such as Democratic Party's Roy Kwong, assisted the protesters in various scenarios.
-The Civic Party criticised the government for not responding to the protesters, and described the storming of the LegCo as the "outburst of people's grievances".
-Responding to the escalation of the protests seen in mid August at the airport, the convenor of the pro-democratic lawmakers, Claudia Mo, while disagreeing with some protesters' actions, asserted that her group of lawmakers would not split with the protesters.
-Fernando Cheung warned that Hong Kong was slowly becoming a police state with the increasing violence used by the police.
+The Civic Party criticised the government for not responding to the protesters and described the storming of the LegCo as the "outburst of people's grievances".
+Responding to the escalation of the protests seen in mid-August at the airport, the convenor of the pro-democratic lawmakers, Claudia Mo, asserted that her group of lawmakers would not split with the protesters while disagreeing with some of their actions.
+Fernando Cheung warned that Hong Kong was slowly becoming a police state with increasing violence used by the police.

-Both the incidents on 21 July and 31 August were likened to terrorist attacks by some pro-democrats.
-Pro-democrats also criticised the arrests of several lawmakers before the 31 August protest, saying that such arrests were an attempt by the police to suppress the movement, but warned that the police would further "fuel greater anger".
-The pan-democratic camp also condemned the violence directed at its protests organisers, lawmakers and election candidates.
+The incidents on both 21 July and 31 August were likened to terrorist attacks by some pro-democrats.
+Pro-democrats also criticised the arrests of several lawmakers before the 31 August protest, saying that such arrests were an attempt by the police to suppress the movement and warned that the police would further "fuel greater anger".
+The pan-democratic camp also condemned the violence directed at its protests' organisers, lawmakers and election candidates.
 Lo Kin-hei has accused the pro-Beijing camp and its supporters of committing the "most brutal physical violent acts" throughout the protests.

-Several lawmakers, including Dennis Kwok and Alvin Yeung from Civic Party also travelled to the US to explain and discuss the situation in Hong Kong with American lawmakers and business leaders and voice their support for the reintroduction of the Hong Kong Human Rights and Democracy Act.
+Several lawmakers, including Dennis Kwok and Alvin Yeung from Civic Party, also travelled to the US to explain and discuss the situation in Hong Kong with American lawmakers and business leaders, and to voice their support for the reintroduction of the Hong Kong Human Rights and Democracy Act.
 Joshua Wong, Denise Ho and several other democrats also provided testimonies during the US congressional hearing for the Democracy Act.
 Meanwhile, some councillors proposed several alternate versions of the extradition bill.

 Former government executives, including Anson Chan, the former Chief Secretary for Administration, issued several open letters to Carrie Lam, urging her to respond to the five core demands raised by protesters.
-At the civil servant rally, Joseph Wong, the former Secretary for Civil Service, said "If we think today's officials, today's chief executive, violated or failed to follow the rule of law, as civil servants and as civilians, we have a duty to point it out", responding to the current Secretary Joshua Law's letter to all civil servants which requested them to maintain their political neutrality.
+At the civil servant rally, Joseph Wong, the former Secretary for Civil Service, said, "If we think today's officials, today's chief executive, violated or failed to follow the rule of law, as civil servants and as civilians, we have a duty to point it out", responding to the current Secretary Joshua Law's letter to all civil servants which requested them to maintain their political neutrality.